HomeAdvertisingSmall Site's Google Update Recovery

 • Experience Updates: Greater emphasis on page experience signals including Core Web Vitals

 What if… your small site actually benefited from focusing on the very factors that Google’s updates target?
-Many small sites that have invested in excellent user experience, genuinely helpful content, and technical performance have seen traffic increases following updates that hurt their competitors.
+Many small sites that have invested in excellent user experience, genuinely helpful content, and technical performance have seen traffic increases after updates that hurt their competitors.

 1. Diagnose the specific issues affecting your site